 Hello, I'm Wobbly Dev and I'm glad you're here.

-I'm a dues-paying member in good standing of the Industrial Workers of the World, a global solidarity union founded in 1905.
+I'm a dues-paying member and delegate of the Industrial Workers of the World, a global solidarity union founded in 1905.
 It is a goal of mine to organize my fellow workers in the games industry who suffer terribly in the current cycle of development and crunch culture.

 I make a lot of art—or at least I try to.
 I write books, I draw comics, I make video games, I write and perform music.
 I enjoy it all.